Motivation Activity: What Do People Want From Their Jobs?

 9. Help on Personal Problems

-However, when employees were given the same exercise, their rankings tended to follow this pattern:
+However, when employees were given the same survey, their rankings followed this pattern:

 1. Full Appreciation of Work Being Done